Circular dichroism as a probe for topology in three-dimensional semimetals: Summary and Outlook

-The search for such elusive fermions have also expanded beyond conventional condensed matter crystals and continues to explore non-electronic structures like cold-atomic and photonic frameworks.
+The search for higher-pseudospin fermions have also expanded beyond conventional condensed matter crystals, and continues to explore non-electronic structures like cold-atomic and photonic frameworks.
 In particular, ultracold atoms trapped in optical lattices have received a lot of attention due to their ability to provide a highly tunable yet clean environment, making them one of the most promising platforms to realize topological semimetallic phases.
 Very recently, Wang et al.~\cite{wang21} realized a two-node ideal Weyl semimetal in ultracold atomic gases with synthetic spin-orbit coupling.
-This opens up the possibility of exploring various optoelectronic processes, especially $\Gamma^{int}$ which was originally proposed and implemented in ultracold settings.
+This opens up the possibility of exploring various optoelectronic processes, especially DIR, which was originally proposed and implemented in 2D ultracold settings.

-Our proposal serves as a complementary platform, which can be used in conjunction with other probes \cite{Mandal_Weyl,ips_qbt_tunnel,*ips3by2,*ipsita-aritra,ipsfloquet} to map out various properties of semimetals.
-One future direction will be to investigate the behaviour of $\Gamma^{int}$ for other semimetals which have non-linear dispersions (e.g. Luttinger semimetals with quadratic band-touching points), or a mix of linear and non-linear dispersions depending on the momentum axis (e.g. multi-Weyl semimetals).
-It will also be interesting to compute how disorder in the presence of disorder \cite{emil,*emil2,rahul-sid,*ipsita-rahul} and/or interactions \cite{roshtami,kozii,Mandal_2020} affect the features of $\Gamma^{int}$.
+Our proposal serves as a complementary platform, which can be used in conjunction with other probes \cite{Mandal_Weyl,ips_qbt_tunnel,ips3by2,ipsita-aritra,ipsfloquet,PhysRevB.103.195116,ips-herm} to map out various properties of semimetals.
+One future direction will be to investigate the behaviour of $\Gamma^{int}$ for other semimetals which have degenerate bands (e.g. Luttinger semimetals with quadratic band-touching points \cite{rahul-sid,ipsita-rahul,ips_qbt_tunnel,ipsfloquet,PhysRevB.103.195116,ips-herm}), or a mix of linear and non-linear dispersions depending on the momentum axis (e.g. multi-Weyl semimetals \cite{Mandal_Weyl,Mandal_2020,ipsita-aritra}).
+It will also be interesting to compute how disorder \cite{emil,emil2,rahul-sid,ipsita-rahul}, in the presence of interactions \cite{roshtami,kozii,Mandal_2020}, affects the features of $\Gamma^{int}$.